DavesCodeMusings/container-central/docs/Git-Integration.md

 >  davescodemusings/container-central:latest
 >```
 >
->This will make certain /etc/ssl/cert/ca-certificates.crt is available to the container.
+>This will make certain /etc/ssl/cert/ca-certificates.crt is available to the container so git can verify the SSL certificate issuer.

 Hopefully all goes well.
 As a final check, you can look inside the _data/compose_ directory and verify the files match what's in the git repository.